MilosKozak/ruffy/README.md

 * structurally parse the informations on screen (not all screens)
 * remote control the pump via buttons

-What are the requierements:
+What are the requirements:

 * Android below 4.2
-* Lineage 7+ with latest night
+* Lineage 7+ with latest nightly

 What must I change to use another Android version?